hyperledger-archives/composer-sample-networks/packages/perishable-network/README.md

 > Example business network that shows growers, shippers and importers defining contracts for the price of perishable goods, based on temperature readings received for shipping containers.

 The business network defines a contract between growers and importers.
-The contract stipulates that: On receipts of the shipment the importer pays the grower the unit price x the number of units in the shipment.
+The contract stipulates that: On receipt of the shipment the importer pays the grower the unit price x the number of units in the shipment.
 Shipments that arrive late are free.
-Shipments that have breached the low temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factory.
-Shipments that have breached the high temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factory.
+Shipments that have breached the low temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
+Shipments that have breached the high temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.

-In the **Define** tab this in Business Network defines:
+This business network defines:

 **Participants**
 `Grower` `Importer` `Shipper`